Nearly query-optimal classical shadow estimation of unitary channels: Comparison with previous works

 \subsection{Other works}

 Recently, Ref.~\cite{HCP23} proposed an efficient protocol without quantum memory for learning to predict $\Tr\left( O\,\mathcal{C}(\rho)\right)$ for an arbitrary unknown channel $\mathcal{C}$, achieving a small average error over input states $\rho$ drawn from any locally flat distribution.
-Here, $O$ is restricted to a \emph{bounded-degree observable} that can be expressed as a sum of local observables, each has support on a constant number of qubits \cite{HCP23}.
-In contrast, our protocol for CSEU focuses on quantum unitary channels, but can predict with respect to worst-case input states and general observables.
+Here, $O$ is restricted to a \emph{bounded-degree observable} that can be expressed as a sum of local observables, each has support on a constant number of qubits.
+In contrast, our protocol for CSEU focuses on unitary channels, but can deal with the worst-case input states and general observables.

-Using quantum memory, Ref.~\cite{caro2022learning} also gives an efficient procedure for predicting linear properties $\Tr\left( O\,\mathcal{C}(\rho)\right)$ for an arbitrary unknown channel $\mathcal{C}$.
-However, here the input state $\rho$ is restricted to a Pauli-sparse quantum state, and $O$ is restricted to a bounded Pauli-sparse observable.
+Using quantum memory, Ref.~\cite{caro2022learning} also gave an efficient procedure for predicting linear properties $\Tr\left( O\,\mathcal{C}(\rho)\right)$ for an arbitrary unknown channel $\mathcal{C}$.
+However, here the input state $\rho$ is restricted to Pauli-sparse quantum states, and the observable $O$ is restricted to bounded Pauli-sparse observables.

-Instead of general quantum channels, recent works \cite{zhao2023learning,huang2024learning,huang2022quantum,HKPITB21,caro2022generalization} have considered quantum channels or unitaries $\mathcal{C}$ that can be generated in polynomial-time, and shown that a polynomial amount of queries are sufficient to estimate $\Tr\left( O\,\mathcal{C}(\rho)\right)$ in this restricted class.
+Instead of general quantum channels, recent works \cite{zhao2023learning,huang2024learning,huang2022quantum,HKPITB21,caro2022generalization} considered quantum channels or unitaries $\mathcal{C}$ that can be generated in polynomial-time, and showed that a polynomial amount of queries are sufficient to estimate $\Tr\left( O\,\mathcal{C}(\rho)\right)$ in this restricted class.
 By contrast, our protocol for CSEU applies to arbitrary unitary channels, in which case an exponential number of queries is inevitable according to Theorem~\ref{thm:jointLowerBound}.